farmountain/SmartGlass-AI-Agent/docs/android_integration.md

 LLM responses can include a list of suggested actions (e.g., `NAVIGATE` or `SHOW_TEXT`) that the Android client can execute locally.
-The SDK provides a convenience helper to process these actions in one call:
+The SDK provides a stable v1.0 convenience helper to process these actions in one call:

 ```kotlin
 ActionExecutor.execute(response.actions, context)